cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-objects.md

 RPC_URL="http://localhost:26657"
 ```

-Alternatively, use whichever address connects to the RPC port of the Checkers blockchain.
+Alternatively, use whichever address connects to the RPC port of the checkers blockchain.
 If your chain runs in a Docker container, you may need to pass your actual IP address.

 This information will be picked up by the `dotenv` package.
 Now let TypeScript know about this in an `environment.d.ts` file: